 Some countries come up time again as the source of cyberwarfare incidents, and some certainly seem to have their favourite target.

-Between 2009 and 2019, Russia, China, and Iran attacked the USA a total of at least 72 times, accounting for around 15% of global attacks.
+Between 2009 and 2019, Russia, China, and Iran attacked the USA at least 72 times, accounting for around 15% of global attacks.

-South Korea was attacked by North Korea on at least 12 occasions, and Ukraine by Russia at least 9 times.
+North Korea attacked South Korea on at least 12 occasions, and Ukraine by Russia at least nine times.

-It’s not just states attacking other states that we see, but also a rapid rise in internal attacks either carried out by the state on the people, such as in Egypt, or against the state by the country’s nationals.
+It does not just state attacking other states that we see, but also a rapid rise in internal attacks either carried out by the form on the people, such as in Egypt, or against the state by the country’s nationals.

 Colleagues and friends of murdered journalist, Javier Valdez, were targeted by a Mexican government agency using spy tool Pegasus.
-Starting in 2016, many of Mexico’s most prominent journalists were targetted, especially those that held the nation’s leaders accountable to the people.
+Starting in 2016, many of Mexico’s most prominent journalists were targeted, especially those holding the nation’s leaders accountable to the people.

 From 2016, a team of former US government intelligence operatives working for the UAE hacked into the iPhones of activists, diplomats, and rival politicians.
 The attack wasn’t aimed solely at those in the country.
 Attackers used Karma – a tool developed by the US intelligence service.

 Human rights activists and journalists were targeted in a spear-phishing campaign carried out by the Egyptian government.
-The attack used social engineering to trick targets into allowing a third party app to access their account using the user’s Gmail OAuth token.
-Once authorised, the attackers retain access even if the target changed their password.
+The attack used social engineering to trick targets into allowing a third-party app to access their account using the user’s Gmail OAuth token.
+Once authorized, the attackers retain access even if the target changes their password.

-Cybersecurity research organisation Checkpoint discovered that Iranian government agencies had targeted Kurdish and Turkish natives in Iran, along with suspected ISIS supporters, with spyware in order to collect sensitive information including phone call records, SMS, browser history, geo-location history, photos, videos, and more.
+Cybersecurity research organization Checkpoint discovered that Iranian government agencies had targeted Kurdish and Turkish natives in Iran, along with suspected ISIS supporters, with spyware to collect sensitive information including phone call records, SMS, browser history, geo-location history, photos, videos, and more.

 Protesters in Turkey were targeted in 2018 by the government, using spyware developed by FinFisher.
-The spyware was aimed at activists, journalists, and members of the public involved in the March for Justice movement.
+The spyware was aimed at activists, journalists, and public members involved in the March for Justice movement.

 Attackers allegedly working for the Vietnamese government hacked computers of journalists, bloggers, and international workers in the country as part of a cyberespionage program denied by the government.

 Personal information of more than 50 million Filipinos was exposed after the countries electoral records database was hacked.
-The data, that included highly personal data including fingerprints, was stolen by the Anonymous Philippines group.
+The data, which included highly personal data, including fingerprints, was stolen by the Anonymous Philippines group.

 Right wing groups in the Czech republic hacked the Prime Minister’s Twitter account and posted anti-immigrant messages, calling for a “White revolution”.

-Cyberwarfare is an rapidly increasing threat across the globe, with documented attacks targeting 56 countries in the past 10 years.
-Using state of the art technologies, military and government agencies are focusing more and more resources on offensive and defensive mechanisms for cyberwarfare and geopolitical attacks.
+Cyberwarfare is a rapidly increasing threat globally, with documented attacks targeting 56 countries in the past ten years.
+Using state-of-the-art technologies, military and government agencies are focusing more and more resources on offensive and defensive mechanisms for cyberwarfare and geopolitical attacks.